-The Hurlingham Club is committed to prioritising the well-being of all children and young people at risk by promoting safeguarding at all times, including sporting and social events as well as the Hurlingham Crèche.
+The Hurlingham Club is committed to prioritising the well-being of all children and young people by promoting safeguarding at all times, including sporting and social events, as well as the Hurlingham Crèche.
 The Club strives to minimise risk, deliver a safe and fun experience for everyone, and respond appropriately to all safeguarding concerns/disclosures.

 It is the policy of the Club to maintain the highest standards and to work within the principles of Ofsted guidelines for all children’s activities, in particular with respect to staffing ratios and qualifications of all those working with children.
 The Club aims to provide all children and young people with appropriate safety and protection whilst in the care of the Club, and to allow all staff and volunteers to make informed and confident responses to safeguarding issues.

 Any person working with children in the name of the Club must adhere to this Safeguarding Policy, the Code of Conduct for Working with Children and all Club Bye-Laws relating to children.

 For the purposes of this document, a child is defined as any person under the age of 18 in line with the Children Act 1989.
 Staff are defined as employees, casual workers and/or self-employed individuals/companies engaged by the Club to provide activities for children.
 Volunteers are non-professional ‘helpers’ and will usually be members of the Club.